royyandzakiy/multisensor-station/README.md

 ---
 ## Disclaimer
-I did not write this code by my own, it is from [PacktPublishing - Developing IoT Projects with ESP32 2nd edition](https://github.com/PacktPublishing/Developing-IoT-Projects-with-ESP32-2nd-edition) :octocat:
+I did not write this code by my own, it is from [PacktPublishing - Developing IoT Projects with ESP32 2nd edition](https://github.com/PacktPublishing/Developing-IoT-Projects-with-ESP32-2nd-edition) :octocat:.
+I made minor changes mainly to divert from the initial target which is directed for ESP32S3 to a ESP32